Dundalk F.C.: Decline (1995–2012)

-Revival and dominance (2013–2019)
+Revival and dominance (2013–2020)

 Having saved the club, the new owners turned to Stephen Kenny to become the new manager.
 They mounted an unexpected title challenge in his first season, eventually finishing as runners-up.
 Kenny kept the nucleus of the new side together for the following season, and went on to guide the club to its first league title since 1994–95.
 They also won that season's League Cup, the club's first League and League Cup Double.
 The 2015 season saw them dominate, winning the club's third League and FAI Cup Double—with the title being won by 11-points and the Cup with victory over Cork City in the final.
-They also won the Leinster Senior Cup—the club's first 'treble' since 1966–67.
-A third league title in a row was sealed with two games to spare in 2016.
+They also won the Leinster Senior Cup—the club's first 'treble' of trophies since 1966–67.

-2016 also saw the club qualify for the Champions League play-off round, after they first defeated FH of Iceland, then came from a goal down in the tie to defeat BATE Borisov 3–1 on aggregate.
+A third successive league title was sealed with two games to spare in 2016, in the midst of the club's best performance in European competition.
+They qualified for the Champions League play-off round after they first defeated FH of Iceland, then came from a goal down in the tie to defeat BATE Borisov 3–1 on aggregate.
 They drew Legia Warsaw for the play-off, with the first leg played in the Aviva Stadium in Dublin in front of a crowd of 30,417.
 They suffered a 2–0 defeat in the home leg, but shocked Legia in the return leg by taking a 1–0 lead.
-With Dundalk pushing for the equaliser that would have taken the tie to extra-time, Legia scored on the break, and won the tie 3–1 on aggregate.
-As a result, Dundalk qualified for the group stage of the Europa League.
-A draw with AZ Alkmaar in the Netherlands, followed by a victory over Maccabi Tel Aviv in Tallaght Stadium, were the first points earned by an Irish club in the group stage of European competition.
+Legia equalised late in the game and won the tie 3–1 on aggregate.
+As a result, they were entered in the Europa League and in Group D, they drew with AZ Alkmaar in the Netherlands, and defeated Maccabi Tel Aviv in Tallaght Stadium, to win the first points earned by an Irish club in the group stage of European competition.